heavyai/heavyai-crossfilter/README.md

 ### Pull Requests:

-Attach the appropriate semvar tag below to one of the commit messages in your pull request.
+Attach the appropriate semvar tag below to the **title of your pull request**.
 This allows Jenkins to publish to npm automatically.

 Semvar Tag | Description
 --- | ---